rbontekoe/BAWJ/docs/src/chapter3.md

 - Invoice

 Output
+- Email with attached invoice as PDF
-- Journalized unpaid invoices for General Ledger.
+- Journal record unpaid invoices for General Ledger.
-- Journalized paid invoices for General Ledger.
+- Journal records paid invoices for General Ledger.
 - Report of unpaid invoices.
 - Invoice as PDF.

 ### Summarized

-We send the invoices to the customer by email.
-We store copies of the invoices locally.
-We sent a journalized copies to General Ledger.
-We need:
+We send the invoice to the customer by email.
+We store a copy of the invoice locally.
+We sent the journalized copy to General Ledger.
+We need for testing:

 - Dummy Order file module.
 - Dummy Training Delivery module.